imhmede/imhmede.github.io/index.md

 ---

 <!-- # Dr. Essa Imhmed -->
-Essa Imhmed received his M.S. degree in Computer Science and his interdisciplinary Ph.D. in Computer Science and Electrical Engineering from New Mexico State University in 2020 and 2022, respectively.
-He then joined the Department of Mathematical Sciences at Eastern New Mexico University as a tenure-track assistant professor of Computer Science.

-Dr. Imhmed’s research interests include high-performance computing (HPC), with a focus on memory system performance from both hardware and software perspectives, as well as compiler optimization.
-His current research also focuses on software engineering practices in computer science education, particularly in the areas of code quality and software testing.
-He investigates teaching methods and assessment techniques aimed at enhancing student coding experiences and improving the efficiency of code evaluation.
+Essa Imhmed is a tenure-track assistant professor of Computer Science at Eastern New Mexico University.
+His research interests include memory system performance and fostering software engineering practices in computer science education.
+He leads the Software Engineering and Performance Optimization Lab, focusing on implementing data management and replacement techniques for a novel Scratchpad memory design.
+Dr. Imhmed and his group are also investigating teaching methods and assessment techniques aimed at enhancing student coding experiences and improving the efficiency of code evaluation.

+---

+## Education
+- An interdisciplinary Ph.D. in Computer Science and Electrical Engineering from New Mexico State University in 2022
+- A M.S. degree in Computer Science from New Mexico State University in 2020
+- A M.S. degree in Intelligent Systems from Universiti Utara Malaysia in 2007.
 <!-- Assistant Professor of Computer Science
 Eastern New Mexico University
 JWLA 211 K | your.email@enmu.edu -->